complxalgorithm/TweetKeywordMapper/README.md

 optional arguments:
   -h, --help    show this help message and exit
-  -s, --search  search Twitter for Tweets containing a specific keyword, then map results -r, --read    import Tweet data from a CSV file, then map results -c, --counts  tally the total for each unique value of a specified field from a CSV file
+  -s, --search  search Twitter for Tweets containing a specific keyword, then map results -r, --read    import Tweet data from a CSV/XLSX file, then map results -c, --counts  tally the total for each unique value of a specified field from a CSV/XLSX file
 ```
 The program accepts a single argument with one of four options: search, read, counts, or help.